teo-mal/Project_Covid_Data_Exploration/README.md

 but their rates are much lower compared to the peak value observed.

 Explaining France’s High Rate:
-The figure of 1482.439% (which is not included in the chart even if France it is the top country with the highest percentag) is extraordinarily high and suggests that there may be a data error.
+The figure of 1482.439% (which is not included in the chart even if France it is the top country with the highest percentage) is extraordinarily high and suggests that there may be a data error.
 ICU admission rates are typically calculated as a percentage of total cases, so a rate above 100% indicates that either the data has been misreported or that there is an issue with how ICU cases and total cases are recorded.

 # Conclusion

-1.Global Infection and Mortality Rates:
+**1. Global Infection and Mortality Rates:**

 Infection Rates: Countries with higher infection rates often reflect advanced testing and reporting capabilities.
 High-income countries and regions with dense populations, like Europe and Asia, report more infections.
 Conversely, low-income countries may show lower infection counts due to less testing.

 Mortality Rates: The percentage of deaths among those infected varies significantly.
 Higher-income countries may report more deaths due to better healthcare infrastructure and reporting systems.
 In contrast, lower-income countries might underreport deaths due to limited resources.

-2.Vaccination Progress:
+**2. Vaccination Progress:**

 Significant disparities in vaccination coverage exist globally.
 Wealthier regions have achieved higher vaccination rates, often exceeding 100% due to multiple doses.
 In contrast, lower-income regions, particularly in Africa, struggle with lower coverage, underscoring the need for equitable vaccine distribution.

-3.Impact of Pre-existing Conditions:
+**3. Impact of Pre-existing Conditions:**

 Diabetes and Cardiovascular Disease: Countries with higher prevalence of chronic conditions like diabetes and cardiovascular disease often experience higher COVID-19 mortality rates.
 This highlights the importance of managing these conditions to improve resilience against pandemics.

-4.ICU Admission Rates:
+**4. ICU Admission Rates:**

 ICU admission rates are generally low, but some countries, particularly in Europe, report higher rates.
 Notably, the extraordinarily high rate reported for France suggests potential data issues or misreporting.

-Final Thoughts
+# Final Thoughts

 The project illustrates the critical importance of accurate data collection and reporting in understanding and managing global health crises.
 It also highlights the disparities in healthcare access and vaccine distribution that impact different regions differently.
 Moving forward, efforts should focus on improving data accuracy, addressing healthcare inequalities, and ensuring equitable access to vaccines and medical resources worldwide.